 Review the Applicable Insurance Policy

 If you suffered harm in a collision, fall, or another incident, chances are good that the at-fault party has insurance.
 We will review the applicable policy to determine whether it fully accounts for your injury-related losses.
-If so, we will file a claim and negotiate a settlement.
+If so, we will file a claim and negotiate a settlement with the insurance company.

 Manage All Necessary Communications

-While you focus on your well-being, let us handle all necessary communications.
-If you get any emails, phone calls, or messages from the involved parties, tell us, and we’ll handle it.
+While you focus on your well-being, let us handle all necessary communications for your personal injury claim or lawsuit.
+If you get any emails, phone calls, or messages from the involved parties, tell us, and we’ll handle them.
 We can talk to:

 - Third-party field consultants